melwinVincent/ionic3-star-rating/README.md

 ```

-## multiple usage of the component in same parent page
+## Multiple usage of the component in same parent page

 ### parent-component.html